jewel/clearskies/protocol/core.md

 ```

 If a message has both a binary payload and a signature, it will start with a
-dollar sign and an exclamation mark, in that order.
-The signature does not
+dollar sign and then an exclamation mark, in that order.
+The signature does
-cover binary data, just the JSON message.
-Here is the previous example, but
+not cover the binary data, just the JSON text.
+Here is the previous
-with binary data added:
+example, but with binary data added:

 ```
 $!39!{"type":"foo","arg":"bar"}